binnes/blog/docs/posts/devcontainers.md

     - Start the container and execute postCreateCommand.
     - Attach the editor, installing listed extensions automatically.

 6. Start coding!
-Your terminal (`Ctrl+``) is already inside the container, your ports are forwarded, and you can run debuggers as if they were local.
+Your terminal (`Ctrl+``) is already inside the container, your project files are mounted at /workspace/<projectfolder> within the container, your ports are forwarded, and you can run debuggers as if they were local.

 ## Using Devcontainers on GitHub Codespaces